PetmeetlyPetmeetly

 What does whelping a Labrador litter look like, and when should I call the vet?

 A normal Labrador whelping runs 6 to 12 hours total active labor with 30 to 60 minutes between puppies.
-Call the vet right away if she strains hard for 20 to 30 minutes with no puppy, if more than 2 hours pass between puppies, if you see green or dark discharge without a puppy following, or if she collapses or shakes.
+Call the vet right away if she shows strong, productive contractions for 20 to 30 minutes with no puppy delivered, if more than 2 hours pass between puppies, if you see green or dark discharge without a puppy following, or if she collapses or shakes.
 Large Labrador litters (8 or more puppies) are physically draining, so the last few puppies often need the most help.

 12